erikgiovani/erikgiovani/README.md

 </div>

 <div align="center">
 <p>I am a Frontend Developer with more than 3 years of experience in HTML5, CSS3, Javascript and knowledge in CSS Architectures and CSS Animations.
-I am currently learning English, Advanced Animations with Canvas in Javascript, Animations with SVG and CSS, Creation of Video Games and to consume APIs with Javascript.</p>
+I am currently learning English, Advanced Animations with Canvas in Javascript, Animations with SVG and CSS and Creation of Video Games.</p>
 </div>

 ##